AI in College Admissions Research: 4 Major Studies

 Where the studies agree

 1. AI use is widespread and growing.
 Foundry10's self-report puts adoption at 30% on the personal essay.
-Paper 2's continuous estimate suggests a median post-GPT α̂ of 0.043 overall (and 0.092 among detected-use applicants), with the share of essays in the "high use" tier rising sharply.
-Both point to a population where assuming "almost no one uses AI" is no longer credible.
+Paper 2's continuous estimate suggests a median post-GPT α̂ of 0.043 overall (and 0.092 among detected-use applicants).
+Assuming "almost no one uses AI" is no longer credible.

 2. The technical gap between human and LLM writing is large enough to detect — at least under controlled conditions.
 Paper 1's F1 = 0.998 is the strongest detection signal we have on real essays.
 Paper 2's lexical convergence finding suggests the gap between admitted and rejected essays is shrinking at the same time.
-Both findings point to LLMs producing a recognizable, narrow band of prose.
+Paper 4's LIWC analysis finds AI essays clustering tightly on long-word usage with much lower variance than humans.
+All three point to LLMs producing a recognizable, narrow band of prose.

 3. Identity does not rescue authenticity.
-Paper 1 shows that prompting an LLM with demographic identity does not produce text that matches the writing of real applicants from that demographic — and in some cases makes it worse.
-Foundry10's vignette experiment shows the "ChatGPT helped" frame depresses ratings regardless of the applicant's name, race, or gender.
-Both studies push back against the intuition that the "right" identity prompt or the "right" applicant profile would erase the cost.
+Paper 1 shows that prompting an LLM with demographic identity does not produce text matching real applicants from that demographic — and sometimes makes it worse.
+Foundry10's vignette shows the "ChatGPT helped" frame depresses ratings regardless of applicant name, race, or gender.

 4. The intent-vs-effect gap is real.
-Foundry10 finds that the most common reasons students don't use AI are preferring human-generated work (57%), ethical concerns (45%), and accuracy concerns (39%) — yet a third of applicants use it anyway.
-Paper 2 finds that the applicants whose AI use most plausibly reflected scarcity of other support (lower-SES, higher α̂) were the ones who paid the largest admission penalty.
-The gap between why people reach for AI and what AI ends up costing them is wide.
+Foundry10 finds the most common reasons students don't use AI are preferring human work (57%), ethics (45%), and accuracy (39%) — yet a third use it anyway.
+Paper 2 finds the applicants whose AI use most plausibly reflected scarcity of other support (lower-SES, higher α̂) paid the largest admission penalty.

 Where they disagree — or look at it differently

 Foundry10 leans optimistic about democratization.
-Paper 2 doesn't.
+Papers 2 and 4 don't.
 Foundry10 frames AI as a possible counterweight to the inequities of paid admissions coaching, citing coaching costs of $79–$349 per hour that lower-income families can't access.
 The implicit hope: if a $20/month chatbot can do some of what a $300/hour coach does, the playing field flattens.
-Paper 2 is the empirical refutation.
-Lower-SES applicants used AI more — and saw the admit gap widen, not narrow.
+Paper 2 is the empirical refutation on outcomes — lower-SES applicants used AI more and saw the admit gap widen, not narrow.
+Paper 4 is the linguistic refutation — the AI's default voice already encodes the writing patterns of the privileged applicants Foundry10 hopes it would help level up to.
 The democratization story is appealing; the data so far doesn't support it.

 The "real-world" detection ceiling is contested.
-Paper 1's F1 = 0.998 is on one-shot prompted LLM essays — the LLM is asked once for an essay and the output is used directly.
-Real students iteratively co-write: they generate an outline, paste in their draft, ask for a smoother transition, hand-edit, ask again.
-That workflow likely produces text much closer to human writing than the one-shot baseline, which is why we don't claim "detectors really work at 99.8% accuracy in the wild."
+Paper 1's F1 = 0.998 is on one-shot prompted LLM essays.
+Real students iteratively co-write — generate an outline, paste in a draft, ask for a smoother transition, hand-edit, ask again — and that workflow likely produces text closer to human writing.
+We don't claim "detectors really work at 99.8% accuracy in the wild."
 See our detector reality post for what classroom and admissions detectors actually deliver.

 Adoption rates depend on how you ask.
-Foundry10's 30% is self-report from a national survey.
-Paper 2's continuous α̂ is a model-estimated proportion of LLM-likeness in the text.
-They're measuring different things.
-Foundry10's number is almost certainly an undercount (people under-report behaviors they perceive as ethically gray).
-Paper 2's α̂ is harder to read as a "share who used AI" — it's "how LLM-like is the writing on average," which can move because of style drift even without LLM use.
+Foundry10's 30% is self-report (almost certainly an undercount on a behavior perceived as ethically gray).
+Paper 2's continuous α̂ is a model-estimated proportion of LLM-likeness in the text, which can move because of style drift even without LLM use.
+The two numbers are measuring different things.

 Where the studies materially overlap — a caveat